egordorichev/BurningKnight/item_ideas.md

 * triple chest
 * double chest
 * forest chest
-* i think tripple and double chest ppols (check others too) are not used
 * battery buddy, item, that makes you charge double per room -> some items for charger item pool
 * safe pool (loot pick for example)